jackpal/jackpal.github.io/_posts/2020-12-29-Web_Scraping-with-Swift-Soup.md

 </ul>
 ```

-Given this structure, we can use find the houseplant links on this page by this algorithm:
+Given this structure, we can find the houseplant links on this page as follows:

 1. Find the h2 (second level headline) tag with the id "List_of_common_houseplants"
 2. Find the series of h3 (third level headling) tags to get the categories.